jonatanschneider/auctionary/README.md

 ### Using the run script

-> Note: This feature is still in development and currently only available to Windows users.
+> Note: This feature is still in development.

 After installing the SSL certificates, installing MongoDB and Node.js, execute `run.bat`.
 This will take care of all necessary steps for you.